MISSION

 Why was DAIZ established and what is the idea behind its name?

-This is an interview with Tsuyoshi Ide, Chairman and Representative Director of DAIZ, about entering the soybean business.
+This is an interview with Tsuyoshi Ide, President and Representative Director of DAIZ, about entering the plant-based food business.

 Tsuyoshi Ide